Support from family and friends is a key part of helping someone with a mental health condition, but knowing what

 a supportive way.”

-Mental health conditions are more common than you might think; about one in five Australians will experience one at some
+Mental health conditions are more common than you might think; about one in two Australian adults will experience one at some

 point in their lives1.

 Typically defined as health illnesses, mental health conditions significantly affect how someone feels, thinks,

 behaves, and interacts with others.
 The most common of these types of conditions in Australia are depression,

 Sometimes it won’t seem obvious that someone with a mental health condition needs your support, but it’s good to

 be prepared if and when they do.
 Here are some tips: